 A “hard fork” occurs

 Are there penalties for not reporting cryptocurrency transactions in a proper manner?

 Taxpayers may be subject to penalties for failure to comply with U.S. federal, state, and local tax laws.
 These may be accuracy related, as well as underpayment and failure to file penalties.
 However, penalty relief may be available should the taxpayer establish that the underreporting was due to a reasonable cause.

 Regardless of your belief in the durability and ultimate globalization of the cryptocurrency marketplace, it is important to know where you stand when it comes to a reportable taxable event that you may be involved in.
 For help determining just that, and to ensure your good standing with the various taxing authorities, please contact our Tax Team by calling 310.873.1600.

-Shant Bedrosian, CPA, has more than eight years of public accounting experience in taxation, with a primary focus on real estate, high-net-worth individuals, flow-through entities and consolidated corporations.
-Before coming to Green Hasson Janks in 2014, Shant worked at Gettleson Witzer &…Learn More
+Shant Bedrosian, CPA, MST, has over 10 years of public accounting experience in taxation, with a primary focus on real estate, high-net-worth individuals, flow-through entities and consolidated corporations.
+Shant is also a leader in GHJ’s Waste and Recycling Practice, where his passion lies.

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More